Critique-Guided Distillation for Robust Reasoning via Refinement: Experiments

-Across both families, \methodname consistently improves over CFT across both math and general reasoning benchmarks.
-On \texttt{LLaMA3.1-8B Instruct}, \methodname improves over CFT by +5.4 points on math reasoning (Group~1) and +4.3 points on general reasoning (Group~2), with particularly strong gains on OlympiadBench (+8.0) and AMC23 (+15.0).
-On \texttt{S1.1-3B}, \methodname achieves even larger average gains of +7.2 points on math reasoning and +3.5 points on general reasoning, including notable improvements on MATH500 (+12.2), Minerva-Math (+6.9), AMC23 (+7.5), and OlympiadBench (+3.8).
-Together, these results show that critique-guided training enhances reasoning ability more broadly than CFT and distilled SFT across diverse student–teacher settings.
+\methodname consistently improves over CFT across both families.
+On LLaMA3.1-8B, \methodname achieves +5.4 average gain on math reasoning (Group~1) and +4.3 on general reasoning (Group~2), with particularly strong improvements on OlympiadBench (+8.0) and AMC23 (+15.0).
+On S1.1-3B, \methodname achieves even larger gains of +7.2 on math and +3.5 on general reasoning, including notable improvements on MATH500 (+12.2), Minerva-Math (+6.9), and AMC23 (+7.5).
+These results demonstrate that critique-guided training enhances reasoning ability more broadly than CFT and distilled SFT across diverse student–teacher settings.

-These results demonstrate that \methodname generalizes effectively across different model scales and architectures, systematically strengthening reasoning accuracy on diverse math benchmarks while improving general-purpose performance.
-For additional context, we note that \textit{CFT$^*$ with GPT-4o} (trained on 50K samples) achieves competitive results, in some cases surpassing LLaMA3.3-70B-based CFT.
-This aligns with prior findings that the quality of the teacher model plays a central role in the effectiveness of critique-based training~\citep{Wang2025CritiqueFT}.

-We additionally evaluate on IFEval, MUSR, TruthfulQA, and BIG-Bench Hard (BBH) (Table \ref{tab:wi_others}). \methodname matches or surpasses all baselines, confirming that critique-conditioned training preserves general instruction-following and question-answering abilities.
-By contrast, CFT’s IFEval accuracy falls from 76.6\% to 55.6\%, likely because CFT is optimized to predict critiques rather than final answers, which is an objective that can disrupt format-sensitive instruction following.
+We additionally evaluate on out-of-distribution benchmarks (Table~\ref{tab:wi_others}). \methodname matches or surpasses all baselines, confirming that critique-conditioned training preserves or improves general capabilities including instruction-following and factual QA.
+By contrast, CFT's IFEval accuracy drops from 76.9\% to 55.6\%.
+We note that CFT's degradation stems from its objective (predicting critiques), not hyperparameter misconfiguration.
+This suggests the issue is fundamental to critique-generation objectives, which CGD avoids by training on refined answers instead of critiques.

-Our results clarify the role of critique-based supervision.
-While CFT provides mixed benefits, sometimes improving reasoning on certain models~\citep{Wang2025CritiqueFT,Gandhi2025STaRs}, but often degrading general instruction-following (Table~\ref{tab:wi_others}), it lacks robustness across families and scales.
-In contrast, $\methodname$ consistently improves both math reasoning and general capabilities across model families and sizes, highlighting its reliability as a critique-aware training paradigm~\citep{wei2023chainofthoughtpromptingelicitsreasoning,Ouyang2022TrainingLMHF}.